Kelly Dobeck is an anchor and Emmy-nominated meteorologist on 19 News this morning. She joined the team in 2018.

 Kelly grew up in Strongsville, Ohio.
 She loves being back home forecasting lake effect snow and telling stories about the community she grew up in.

 Kelly’s series “Science School” has been nominated twice for an Emmy Award.
 The series highlights children in the community exploring the sciences, as well as partnering with The Great Lakes Science Center.

 Her true passion is spending time with kids in the community, traveling to classrooms to engage with the students and teach them about STEM.

 She knew she wanted to be a meteorologist when she was just a young girl.

 Her favorite memories include setting up a weather station on her playground with her dad and watching storms roll in off Lake Erie.

-Kelly's forecasting background has taken her many places.
-From forecasting Orographic Lifting snow in the Carolina Mountains, working for NASA, and ice storm forecasting in the south.
+Kelly's news and science background has taken her many places: from forecasting orographic lifting snow in the Carolina Mountains, working for NASA, calibrating rain gauges in the Great Smoky Mountains, launching weather balloons into snowstorms, classifying tropical cyclones, and ice storm forecasting in the south.